 1. Paint the Front Door

 Giving your front door a fresh coat of paint is an incredibly easy way to up your home’s curb appeal.
 AND its ROI (return on investment) is almost always worth the short time it takes to paint the door.
 East Coast Creative has a great tutorial describing the right way to paint a front door.
+We painted our front door earlier this year, and I couldn’t believe the difference it made!

 2. Upgrade Your House Numbers